mturos19/Somni/README.md

 npm run deploy
 ```

-The free Workers plan is enough — the app shell is static assets, which never
-invoke the Worker, and the API routes are almost entirely waiting on Anthropic
-and ElevenLabs rather than burning CPU.
-[DEPLOY.md](DEPLOY.md) has the numbers,
-plus why Cloudflare Pages is not the free alternative it looks like.

-Nothing in the app is Cloudflare-specific, so it still deploys to Vercel
+Nothing in the app is Cloudflare-specific, so it still deploys to Vercel unchanged.

-unchanged.
+---

+Not affiliated with Anthropic or ElevenLabs.
+Any franchise a story evokes belongs to its owners —
+Somni writes originals on purpose.